Mummies galore, with recycled cardboard inner tubes.

 Generally, hieroglyphics would include four key elements.

-Here are some more authentic hieroglyphic symbols that you might want to check out if you want to make up your own.
+Here are some more authentic hieroglyphic symbols you might want to check out if you want to make up your own.

-This would be a super project for your kids to get involved in and show off in school, and having watched the video I have included above, ‘Pyramids and Mummies’, they would have some interesting facts to talk about!
+After I watched the video I have included above, ‘Pyramids and Mummies’, they would have some interesting facts to talk about!

 These excellent projects and super Halloween resources are available at Baker Ross at affordable prices and with quick delivery!